“The Michael Johnson Album” by Michael Johnson (1978)

 The third single “Sailing Without A Sail” did not fare so well but did receive a minor amount of airplay.

 Another album highlight is a Latin influenced pop-jazz recording of Curtis Mayfield’s “Gypsy Woman.”
-The mournful ballad “When You Come Home,” written by Eric Kaz and Tom Snow, was considered by many to be strong enough to have been a single release.
+The mournful ballad “When You Come Home,” written by Eric Kaz and Tom Snow, was considered by many to be strong enough to have been a single release and received moderate airplay on MOR and adult contemporary radio stations.